akshaya040806/Building-a-SIngle-Node-SIEM-Lab-Setup-with-Elastic-ELK-Stack-with-Threat-Detection-Rules/README.md

 xpack.ml.enabled: false
 ```

-Also find and comment out this line:
+If you have something like this in the original file, find and comment out this line:
 ```yaml
 # cluster.initial_master_nodes: ["kali"]
 ```

-### Step 5 — Reduce heap size (important for 6GB VM)
+### Step 5 — Reduce heap size (important for 6GB VM, if you have more then skip this process and put Xms1g)
 ```bash
 sudo nano /etc/elasticsearch/jvm.options.d/heap.options
 ```